-After you’ve called Senator Eklund, make a secure contribution to OTSE.
+After you’ve called your legislator, make a secure contribution to OTSE.

 Background on mental illness reform

-The Ohio General Assembly is considering two reforms that would prohibit death sentences for individuals with serious mental illness.
-The reforms were first recommended in 2014 by an Ohio Supreme Court Joint Death Penalty Task Force in collaboration with the Ohio Bar Association.
+The Ohio General Assembly is considering HB 81 which would prohibit death sentences for individuals with serious mental illness.
+The bill was first recommended in 2014 by an Ohio Supreme Court Joint Death Penalty Task Force in collaboration with the Ohio Bar Association.

 Reforms were introduced in 2015 and 2017.
 Now a bi-partisan reform is poised to move forward.
 The reforms are widely supported by mental health advocates, faith-based groups, editorial boards and the majority of Ohioans.